Tobbylab/Automate-Responsive-Action-/README.md

-Next Step is to Install universal forwared and recieving on both windows machine in other to send data to Splunk
+Next Step is to Install universal forwarder and recieving on both windows machine in other to send data to Splunk